Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Differential graded categories; the description of and

 Now we define $h'$ on morphisms.
 For $(l_{ij}):A\to B,\ s\in\z$, we set $h'(l)_s=\oplus_{i,j}l^{s-i}_{ij}$.

 One can check explicitly that $h'$ induces an exact functor $h:\hk\to\kmk$.

 By abuse of notation we denote by $h'$ also the functor $J'\to \bmk$.

-\begin{rema} $P^i$ should be thought about as of 'stratification pieces' of the motif $A=(P^i,f_{ij})$.
+\begin{rema} $P^i$ should be thought about as being 'stratification pieces' of the motif $A=(P^i,f_{ij})$.
 In particular, let $Z$ be closed in $X$, $Z,X\in\spv$, $Y=X-Z$; suppose that $Z$ is everywhere of codimension $c$ in $X$.
-If we adjoin $Z(c)[2c]$ to $\obj J$ (see subsection \ref{summand}) then $\mg(Y)$ could be presented in $\hk$ as $((X,Z(c)[2c]),g_Z)$, where $g_Z$ is the Gysin morphism (see Proposition 3.5.4 of \cite{1}).
+If we adjoin $Z(c)[2c]$ to $\obj J$ (see subsection \ref{summand}) then $\mg(Y)$ can be presented in $\hk$ as $((X,Z(c)[2c]),g_Z)$, where $g_Z$ is the Gysin morphism (see Proposition 3.5.4 of \cite{1}).
 See also Proposition \ref{mgc} for a nice explicit description of the motif with compact support of any smooth quasi-projective $X$. \end{rema}

 The main distinction of $\hk$ from the motivic category $\db$ defined by Hanamura (see \cite{h}, \cite{hb}, and \S\ref{comphan}) is that the Bloch cycle complexes (used in the definition of $\db$) are replaced by the Suslin complexes; we never have to choose distinguished subcomplexes for our constructions (in contrast with \cite{h}).
 Note also that our definition works on the integral level in contrast with those of \cite{h}.